sukhijaa/und_p1_logsAnalyzer/README.md

     3. Run newsdata.sql file.
     4. Create all views mentioned in VIEWS Section

 #### VIEWS
     1. pathCountForSuccess
-       This view is nothing but a grouped aggregation of succesful responses for each URL path.
+       This view is nothing but a grouped aggregation of successful responses for each URL path.

        To create it, run below command